az-digital/az-quickstart-scaffolding/README.md

 Here are some examples of how you might use this command with different branch specifications:

-If using and of the following commands, adjust `my_project_name` to your desired project directory name.
+If using any of the following commands, adjust `my_project_name` to your desired project directory name.

 1. **Using the Main Branch (`dev-main`)**: